 - According to the Human Rights Watch, local governors detained over 19,000 people without trial in 2015.
 Many of these people were imprisoned for a year or longer.

 - Jordan has taken in over 650,000 Syrian refugees.
 Approximately 20 percent of them are living in refugee camps.
 The refugee crisis has put significant strain on Jordan’s public infrastructure.
-By November of 2016, Jordan received just 57 percent of the funding it required from the international community to cope with the influx of refugees.
+By November of 2016, Jordan received just 57% of the funding the country required from the international community to cope with the influx of refugees.

 - In March 2016, King Abdullah II released a 10-year plan to improve human rights in Jordan.
 The plan was developed with input from NGOs and aims to allow suspects a right to a lawyer, restrict the scope of the death penalty, hold public trials to keep police accountable for brutality and torture, strengthen freedoms of speech and assembly, pursue equal rights among workers, provide legal protections for the disabled and provide equal rights and opportunities for women.
 We have yet to see if the Jordanian government will fully commit to these reforms.